xpdAcq/xpdAcq/doc/cheat_sheet.rst

   # Ideally, Sample information should be filled before you come.
   # you can fill out the spreadsheet and then use ``import_sample`` function.
-  # Let's still have an example here.
+  # Let's still have an example here of how to do it explicitly
   Sample(bt, 'sammple_name':'NaCl',
          {'sample_composition': {'Na':0.5, 'Cl':0.5},
           'sample_phase': {'NaCl':1},